 2. Underwater Camera

 An underwater camera is ideal for your trip to Belize.
 The waterproof GoPro Hero 9 takes 5k ultra video and 20 MP photos.
 Add a GoPro accessory kit that includes a waterproof housing, diving filters, anti fog inserts and a variety of mounts that will help you capture lifetime memories of your trip..

 Shoes that are slip resistant with good traction are necessary if you’ll be doing any hiking or cave tours.
-You also want a pair of shoes that are waterproof or at least water resistant.
-There are multiple options that will work for you depending on preference.
+These Barefoot Quick Dry Water Shoes will work perfectly for cave tours to beach outings.